SIDRA Institute

 Gender in Higher Education in Puntland: From Accessibility to Creating Supportive Environment for Women in Higher Education and Research

 Female educational attainments are associated with women’s capacity to make informed decisions about various aspects of life, including health, marriage, and reproduction.
 To discuss the challenges and opportunities facing women in higher education and possible solutions, SIDRA arranged a knowledge exchange conference to discuss ‘gender in higher education in Puntland, Somalia on 21-23 November, 2016.
+This policy brief is based primarily on the output of the conference.

 Gender in Higher Education in Puntland: From Accessibility to Creating Supportive Environment for Women in Higher Education and Research Read More »